AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/login-user.md

 Before you start here, make sure you understand how to [initialize the application object](./initialization.md).

-The login APIs in MSAL retrieve an `authorization code` which can be exchanged for an [`id token`](https://docs.microsoft.com/azure/active-directory/develop/id-tokens) for a signed in user, while consenting scopes for an additional resource.
-If your application does not use `id tokens`, please see [here](./acquire-token.md) for information on how to acquire `access tokens` without an `id token`.
+The login APIs in MSAL retrieve an `authorization code` which can be exchanged for an [ID token](https://docs.microsoft.com/azure/active-directory/develop/id-tokens) for a signed in user, while consenting scopes for an additional resource, and an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) containing the user consented scopes to allow your app to securely call the API.

-You can read more about `id tokens` on our [Azure Docs pages](https://docs.microsoft.com/azure/active-directory/develop/id-tokens).
+You can read more about ID tokens on our [Azure Docs pages](https://docs.microsoft.com/azure/active-directory/develop/id-tokens).

 ## Choosing an Interaction Type